mirkogitdata/mirkogitdata.github.io/README.md

 In the portfolio section there are 6 products, which open links to three html pages and three pdf pages.

-I did not use the Boostrap framework because I wanted to highlight my SASS/LESS capabilities and using GRID for a vised-dimensional layout.
+I did not use the Boostrap framework because I wanted to highlight my <b>SASS/LESS</b> capabilities and using <b>GRID</b> for a vised-dimensional layout.

 The site is developed with semantic tags in html.
 For better SEO placement.
 It is also optimized on the PNG, JPG file size.